-Most of the instructions operating on the Register File have direct access to all registers, and most of them are single cycle instructions.
+Most of the instructions operating on the Register file have direct access to all registers, and most of them are single cycle instructions.

-As shown in the figure above, each register is also assigned a Data memory address, mapping them directly into the first 32 locations of the user Data Space.
+As shown in Figure 4, each register is also assigned a data memory address, mapping them directly into the first 32 locations of the user Data Space.
 Although not being physically implemented as SRAM locations, this memory organization provides great flexibility in access of the registers, as the X-, Y-, and Z-pointer Registers can be set to index any register in the file.